gagik894/Lumina/README.md

 `app` (presentation) layers.
 The `domain` layer contains the core business logic and use cases, making the application modular and testable.

+### Privacy-First and Offline-Ready

+A core principle of Lumina is user privacy.
+All AI processing is done **100% on-device** thanks to the efficiency of the Gemma 3n model.
+This means:

+- No user data (images, audio, or voice commands) ever leaves the device.
+- The application is fully functional without an internet connection, making it reliable in any situation.

 ## How to Build

 This is a standard Android Gradle project.
 You can build it using Android Studio or from the command